Artelia/NIMPHS/README.md

 # Toolbox Blender

-Import OpenFOAM (.foam) and TELEMAC (.slf) files inside Blender, and make use of its powerful 3D renderer to generate photorealistic images and animations!
+Import OpenFOAM (.foam) and TELEMAC (.slf) files in Blender, and make use of its powerful 3D renderer to generate photorealistic images and animations!

 Built with: